Window Box - Frequently Asked Questions

 No, feel free to leave our PVC window boxes unpainted.
 They come standard in a bright white color.
 Versatex

 cellular PVC is #1 for longest warranty against fading.
 An inferior grade of PVC or vinyl will fade over time.
-We offer a 15 year warranty straight from the manufacturer allowing you the peace of mind of leaving them unpainted for many years.
+We offer a 15 year warranty straight from us, the manufacturer, allowing you the peace of mind of leaving them unpainted for many years.

 3. Do your window boxes come in colors or do you paint them for us?

-All boxes ship out in white.
+All boxes standard ship out in white.
+Recently, however, we've added black and beige options for an added cost.
 Many customers will paint themselves, often with leftover shutter paint or siding paint to get an exact match to their homes.
 (See questions 1 and 2).

 4. Do you make custom window box lengths?